-"Thor, smiting them will be less fun," Tony said, restraining Thor.
+"Thor, smiting them will be less fun," Stark said, restraining Thor.
 "Remember the plan.
-Be reasonable."
+Be reasonable!"

 "I am not the God of Reason and Understanding!
 I am the God of Thunder and Lightning!"
 Thor roared.
 A lightning bolt gouged a ten foot long trench in the Dursley's lawn to underscore this.

-"Yeah we get it big guy, but save the smiting," Tony said.
+"Yeah we get it big guy, but save the smiting," Stark said.
 "You're meant to be setting an example for Harry, remember?"

 They came quietly, much to Tony's voluble disappointment ("Why do I never get to hit people?
 It's always Thor, Bruce or Natasha."), and were bundled into a police car.

-Petunia was thinking about her predicament.
-One moment, the Dursleys had been a prosperous, well respected family, and thoroughly normal.
+Meanwhile, Petunia was thinking about her predicament.
+One moment, the Dursleys had been a prosperous, well respected family, and above all, thoroughly normal.
 The next, Tony Stark had exposed their most shameful secret.

 The freak that was, not their treatment of him, which he deserved, no matter what anyone else thought, like cousin Elaine, her husband John and their freak daughter Jean.
 If it wasn't for the shocking revelation that her good for nothing and very dead freak of a brother-in-law was in fact, not dead and the Norse God of Thunder, she'd have thought it was them or some other freak sympathiser that was behind this.